 - How content intersects with SEO

-- A philosophy to help you keep your content evergreen
+- Philosophy to help you keep your content evergreen

-- What a primary keyword is and why it’s important
+- What a primary keyword is and why is it important?

-- What is a conversion funnel and how to leverage it for your content strategy
+- What is a conversion funnel and how do you leverage it for your content strategy?

 - How to find the right keyword